fredcoodes1/Secure-Application-Deployment-on-AWS-/README.md

 - AWS Managed Rule Groups enabled to protect against common web exploits
 - Network isolation ensures backend resources are not directly reachable from the internet

+- Debugging & Lessons Learned

+During testing, the Application Load Balancer was initially unreachable due to misconfigured security group rules.
+Correcting these rules restored access and reinforced the value of using Infrastructure as Code (Terraform) to avoid manual configuration errors and improve consistency.

 ---

 ## Outcome